ThomasOttosson/todolist/README.md

 ## Unfixed bugs

+* There is a problem for Mac users to click on the filter buttons.
+When the mac user clicks on the buttons they need to click 2 times and when a windows pc computer clicks on the button they only need to press it once.
+Multiple different individuals and support teams with programming experience have reviewed the bug and haven't been able to solve it yet.

 ## Deployment

 * The deployment was made through github.
 The step by step process where the following: Settings --> Pages --> Source --> Deploy from a branch --> Main --> /(root) --> Save.

 ## Credit

+* This project was inspired by my childhood friends Dennis and Marcel where they thaught me a great deal about programming.
+Both of them are full-stack developers.

 ## Media